-We looked at the recruitment records of one new member of staff and confirmed checks were in place.
+The practice had little turn over in staff in the last two years.
+We looked at the recruitment records of trainee/ apprentice staff and confirmed checks were in place.
 These included seeking references, immunisation status and checking qualifications.
 The practice carried out a Disclosure and Barring service (DBS) check for all newly appointed staff.
 These checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.
+Whilst these employment processes were all in place we noted that practice did not have a recruitment policy or procedure in place.
+We discussed this with the practice manager who said that this was an oversight and the policy and procedure would be put in place.

-We saw all the dentists, hygienists and dental nurses were covered by indemnity insurance (this is an insurance professionals are required to have in place to cover their working practice).
+We saw all the qualified staff were covered by indemnity insurance (this is an insurance professionals are required to have in place to cover their working practice).